Kontinuous Kontext: Continuous Strength Control for Instruction-based Image Editing: Method

 \subsection{Dataset}

 Our method utilizes a dataset of tuples $(x, e, s, y_s)$, where $x$ is a source image, $e$ is an edit instruction, $s$ is an edit strength, and $y_s$ is the corresponding target edit.
 Since collecting real data with multiple strength levels is challenging, we curate a synthetic dataset using pretrained generative models.
-Our data generation process involves three steps: (i) generate a full-strength edit using an existing instruction-driven editing model, (ii) interpolate between the source and the full-strength edit to produce intermediate-strength variations, and (iii) filtering poor quality data samples.
+An ideal dataset should ensure that each edited image $y_s$ faithfully follows the instruction $e$, and exhibit smooth transformations as the strength $s$ increases.
+To this end, we design a three step data generation process: (i) generate a full-strength edit using an existing instruction-driven editing model, (ii) interpolate between the source and the full-strength edit to produce intermediate-strength variations, and (iii) filtering poor-quality data samples.

 \paragraph{Generating Image Edit Pairs.} We begin by sampling $110K$ images of diverse objects and scenes across different background and environment conditions from the Subject200K dataset~\citep{tan2024ominicontrol}.
 For each image, we generate an edit instruction using Qwen LVLM~\citep{Qwen2.5-VL}, covering a diverse category of continuous editing operations (Fig.~\ref{fig:dataset}a).
-We categorize edits into global scene edits (\textit{stylization}, \textit{scene reimagination}, and \textit{environment change}) and local object-specific edits (\textit{material} and \textit{appearance editing}, \textit{attribute modification}, and \textit{shape morphing}) also shown in Fig.~\ref{fig:data-categories}.
+We categorize edits into global scene edits (\textit{stylization}, \textit{scene reimagination}, and \textit{environment change}) and local object-specific edits (\textit{material} and \textit{appearance editing}, \textit{attribute modification}, and \textit{shape morphing}), also shown in appendix Fig.2.
 We define a fixed template system prompt for each subcategory.
-Additionally, we generate $n$ in-context examples using GPT4 for each of the subcategory.
-During instruction generation, we randomly sample from these category specific in-context examples to guide the VLM in generating diverse instructions.
+Additionally, we generate $n$ in-context examples using GPT4 for each of the subcategories.
+During instruction generation, we randomly sample from these category-specific in-context examples to guide the VLM in generating diverse instructions.
 The source image and its corresponding instruction are then used to produce a full-strength edit ($y^*$) with Flux Kontext~\citep{batifol2025flux}.
 Generating the edit from Flux Kontext ensures consistency with the base model’s output distribution.
-Further details of the prompts and additional samples are provided in the appendix Sec.~\ref{subsec:supply-data-generation}.
+Further details of the prompts and additional samples are provided in the appendix Sec.A.2.